 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 The Village continues to provide free copies of the American Bird Conservancy brochure, “You Can Save Birds from Flying into Windows!” to the public.
-Copies are distributed to a kiosk at the Village Hall, and more are distributed to the public library.
+Copies are distributed via a kiosk at the Village Hall, and more are distributed at the public library.